HomeDirectoriesFree vs Paid Directory Listings: Which Works Better

 • Compile business hours, payment methods, and special features

-Step 5: Implement a Hybrid Listing Strategy
+Step 5: Implement a hybrid listing strategy

-Most businesses benefit from a mixed approach:
+Most businesses do best with a mixed approach:

-Step 6: Implement Tracking Systems
+Step 6: Implement tracking systems

 • Use unique tracking phone numbers for important directories